tsuramatsu1/apr-emu-updater/README.md

 # APR Emu Updater

-A standalone PS5 payload that keeps **APR Emu** (`fakelib/libSceAmpr.sprx`) up to date on installed titles.
-It serves a small web interface on the console and adds a tile to the **home screen** that opens that interface in the console browser.
+Backported games on a jailbroken ps5 rely on a file called **APR Emu** (`libSceAmpr.sprx`).
+Different games run best with different versions of it, and swapping that file by hand means editing game images.

+This payload does it for you.
+It opens a small web page on your ps5 where every installed game is listed with the APR Emu version it is currently using, and you pick the version each game should use.

 > [!IMPORTANT]
 > **APR Emu Updater must always be loaded.** Add it to your payload autoloader,